jakeh0916/Quer/README.md

 This script can be "played back" using `quer -p <ScriptName>`.

-### Cleaning Out Querscripts
+### Viewing/Clearing Saved Scripts

-If you want to see where your querscripts are being stored, enter `quer -where` which will reveal the location in a Windows File Explorer.
+If you want to see where your scripts are being stored, enter `quer -fs` which will reveal the location in a Windows File Explorer.
+Use `quer -ls` to list all saved scripts into the terminal.

 You can also use `quer -c` to easily clean out all saved querscripts.